TheJanzap/gitlab-time-report/README.md

 ## Create a dashboard

 The `dashboard` command creates a dashboard containing the charts above and tables with time statistics.
 It uses the same arguments as the `charts` command.
+An [example dashboard] is included in the project files.

 ```sh
 gitlab-time-report-cli https://gitlab.com/username/my-repo dashboard --sprints 7 --weeks-per-sprint 2 --hours-per-person 240
 ```

 The dashboard is displayed in light or dark mode according to your settings.
 If you have chosen your own theme, the charts may not be visible perfectly if you use a dark mode theme in light mode or vice versa.

 ![charts preview](docs/images/dashboard.png)